imchocomint/xwkh/README.md

 ## Based on [this script](https://github.com/JaKooLit/Hyprland-Dots/blob/main/config/hypr/scripts/KeyHints.sh) by [JaKooLit](https://github.com/JaKooLit).
 Converted to Python using GPT O4 mini (Merlin).

+## I'm porting this to PyQt to see if transparency works

 # Feature
 - small package
 - uses JSON to configure keybinds to display